moul/cleanarch/slides/README.md

 # improvements ideas

-* less files, more readable code, gogenerate
+* gogenerate: less files, more readable code
+* add stats on the GitHub repo (impact on performances, LOC, complexity)
-*
+* ...

 ---

 # conclusion

+* it's a Gasoil, the learning curve (start) is long
-* interesting for big projects, overkill for smaller
+* interesting for big projects, overkill for smaller, the center domain needs to be rich enough
-* should be done completely
+* should be done completely, or not at all
-* ...
+* needs to be rigorous with the main and unit tests

 ---